vivekganesan01/kubestream/README.md

 ## Getting Started

-    Kubestream is CLI tool which is similar to kubectl (client side) but it streams resources metadata and information from multiple kubernetes cluster at once.
+    Kubestream is a CLI tool similar to Kubectl (client side) but streams resources metadata and information from multiple Kubernetes clusters simultaneously.

 ### Usage: